 -Adjunct Professor, U. of Denver, Grad.
 School of Social Work

-Tania Henderson is a Licensed Professional Counselor who has enjoyed helping individuals explore their gender identity and determine what steps will help them feel more at peace in their lives.
+Tania Henderson, LPC is a Licensed Professional Counselor who has enjoyed helping individuals explore their gender identity and determine what steps will help them feel more at peace in their lives.
 From the early questioning stages to sexual reassignment surgery, Tania is committed to providing support and assistance every step of the way.
 In addition to her advocacy in the LGBTQ community, she also specializes in trauma and anxiety, helping people address issues so they cease having debilitating power and the individual feels more in control.

 -Licensed Professional Counselor and a Nationally Certified Counselor

 -Certified EMDR Provider (Special treatment for empowerment, trauma, and fear)

 -Occasional radio speaker, and presenter for Regis University and Denver University’s Master Programs in Counseling